onSec-fr/HTTPDumpProxy/README.md

 - Make noisy system changes
 - Are overkill for focused, scriptable red team tasks

-**SimpleHttpProxy** is purpose-built for red teamers, pentesters, and malware analysts who need:
+**HTTPDumpProxy** is purpose-built for red teamers, pentesters, and malware analysts who need:

 - A minimalistic proxy that **"just works"**
 - **Programmatic control** without GUI overhead